buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationContext.md

 Figure 1 — Definition of the true north direction

 The <em>TrueNorth</em> attribute should be provided, if the y axis of the <em>WorldCoordinateSystem</em> does not point to the global northing.
 Direction of the true north, or geographic northing direction, relative to the underlying project coordinate system as established by the attribute <em>WorldCoordinateSystem</em>.
 It is given by a 2 dimensional direction within the xy-plane of the project coordinate system.
-If not resent, it defaults to [0.,1.] - i.e. the positive Y axis of the project coordinate system equals the geographic northing direction.
+If not resent, it defaults to [0.,1.] - i.e. the positive Y-axis of the project coordinate system equals the geographic northing direction.
 The direction is provided within project coordinate system and identifies the true north direction.</p>

 The "true North as seen in CAD" within Figure 1 shows the correct interpretation of the <em>TrueNorth</em> direction.